HIV is a virus that targets the immune system. The signs and symptoms differ depending on a person’s stage of HIV infection.

 Stage 1: Acute HIV infection

 Soon after a person contracts HIV, they may develop flu-like symptoms.
-These symptoms typically appear within 2–4 weeks and may last for several days or weeks.
+These symptoms typically appear within

 The symptoms of an acute HIV infection can include: